Perception (TV series): Conception and development

 Originally known as "Proof", Perception was created by Kenneth Biller and Mike Sussman and appeared on TNT's development slate as early as 2009.
 On September 8, 2010, after having been in development for well over a year, TNT placed a pilot order for Perception.
 Kenneth Biller and Mike Sussman wrote the pilot, Alan Poul was attached to the project as director, with Kenneth Biller, Mike Sussman and Alan Poul serving as executive producers.
 Neuroscientist David Eagleman served as the technical consultant to the series.

-On March 22, 2011, TNT green-lighted the series with an order of 10 episodes to air in the summer of 2012.
+On March 22, 2011, TNT green-lit the series with an order of 10 episodes to air in the summer of 2012.
 Along with the series pickup, TNT announced that Alan Poul would not be continuing as an executive producer on the series beyond the pilot; they also announced that the character portrayed by McCormack had been renamed Daniel Pierce.

 On August 17, 2011, TNT announced that production had commenced on the remaining nine episodes of Perception.
 The series is produced by ABC Studios.

 On November 13, 2014, TNT announced that it was cancelling the show after three seasons.